-In winter or spring when some Yellowstone roads are closed, Google maps shows alternate roads outside the park, even if you are planning a summer trip.
+In winter or spring when many Yellowstone roads are closed, Google maps show alternate roads outside the park, even if you are planning a summer trip.

 Stay at least 100 yards away from bears and wolves and at least 25 yards away from other large mammals like bison, elk, bighorn sheep, deer, moose and coyotes.